neok/oioi-documentation/docs/calls/user_add_rfid.rst

 rfid
     The RFID (UID) that identifies the charging key (string).

+    .. important:: - The format must be a hexadecimal string.

-    .. important:: - An RFID must have a length of 8, 14 or 20 characters.
+                   - An RFID must have a length of 8, 14 or 20 characters.
                      If necessary, the RFID must be zero-padded on the left.

                    - It should be read from left to right using big-endian format.